epuce/she-goes-tech/1 - introduction.md

 # Intro
 - How familiar are you with development/coding?
 - Our arsenal of weapons: vscode, terminal, git, JavaScrip, CSS, HTML and some others
 - 10-15min break every 50min
-- Don't be afraid to ask
+- Don't be afraid to ask! ``There are no silly questions``
+- Every session will be recorded (ask me if the recording has been started, I tend to forget it)

 ## How to contact me:
 - email: info.epuce@gmail.com